makersacademy/airport_challenge/README.md

 - A default capacity which is currently set at 1
 - A weather forecast (instance of Weather.new)

-Instances of Weather are initialized with 1 attribute:
-- Stormy weather which is either true or false

 You can call #takeoff on an airport instance to take off a plane.

 You can call #land on an airport instance with an instance of Plane.new as an argument to land the plane.